-- 1. Students are expected to read, be familiar with, and follow, the policies and procedures of their clinical site(s) relating to infection control and reporting health and communicable disease. - 2.
+- 1. Students are expected to read, be familiar with, and follow, the policies and procedures of their clinical site relating to infection control and reporting health and communicable disease. - 2.
 Orientation to their clinical site provides students with a review of policies and procedures specific to that facility relating to infection control issues and reporting health and communicable disease. - 3.
 All students in health science programs must provide documentation of receiving a two-step entrance tuberculosis (TB) Mantoux (PPD) test with an annual update.
-For those who are positive reactors to tuberculosis (TB) testing, a negative/normal chest x-ray report is required. - 4.
+For those who are positive reactors to tuberculosis (TB) testing, a negative/normal chest x-ray report is required.
+Seasonal influenza vaccine is required for the academic year. - 4.
+COVID-19 verification of full vaccination status is required for the college and clinical practicum sites.
+Students shall provide written proof of official record of full vaccination status to the college and clinical sites. - 5.
 Students who participate in clinical areas in surrounding communities are also protected by observing "Standard/Universal Precautions" in caring for any patient regardless of diagnosis.
-NECC expects students in programs that include participation in clinical practicum settings to show respect for human dignity and the uniqueness of their clients without bias or consideration of socio-economic status, personal attributes, or the nature of their client's health problems.
+NECC expects students in programs that include participation in clinical practicum settings to show respect for human dignity and the uniqueness of their clients without bias or consideration of socio-economic status, personal attributes, or the nature of their client's health problems